zy26/lamngoctam.github.io/_posts/2019-01-15-OnlineCourse.md

 ---
 `Updating: doing online courses from 2019 to 2021`

-This is a plan to take coures which support to my research skills and prepare for my future jobs.
+This is a plan to take coures which supports to my research skills and prepares for my future jobs.
 Link to [lists of courses](https://lamngoctam.github.io/blog/DoingCourses/)

 ## Programming